amiaopensource/cable-bible/README.md

 Used with the most common 40-wire PATA ribbon cables, as well as the more rare 80-wire ribbons developed late in the PATA standard's lifespan to increase data rate.

 #### Parallel SCSI ####
-Referred to alternately as SCSI Parallel Interface, SPI, or before the advent of [Serial SCSI] (README.md#serial-scsi), simply SCSI (pronounced "scuzzy").
+Referred to alternately as SCSI (Small Computers Systems Interface) Parallel Interface, SPI, or before the advent of [Serial SCSI] (README.md#serial-scsi), simply SCSI (pronounced "scuzzy").
 Unfortunately, Parallel SCSI is not technically a single standard, but a series of almost a dozen related interfaces with ambiguous names ("Fast SCSI", "Ultra SCSI," etc.) and variable bit depths and rates.
 See the link to a comparison table below.
 In any case, Parallel SCSI cables were used to connect peripheral devices to computers; unlike PATA, which could only connect a maximum of two devices, a single Parallel SCSI data bus could be attached to up to 8 or 16 devices.
 The symbol below generally marked a SCSI port on computers.

 **Introduced:** 1986
 **Max bit depth and rate:** See [comparison table] (https://en.wikipedia.org/wiki/Parallel_SCSI#Comparison_table)